GBHWC reports increase in calls since switch to 988 helpline

 While Arriola was pleased with the “answer” rate, she did question why 5% of the calls weren’t answered.

 In the past, there have been complaints regarding the helpline not being answered.
-But during COVID-19, GBHWC beefed up their helpline response team.
+But during COVID-19, GBHWC beefed up its helpline response team.

 Of the calls that came in during the latter part of July, roughly 50% were referred for further services.